OnurGumus/onurgumus.github.io/_posts/2020-11-25-Fable-Web-Components.md

-With respect to our compnent you could see modal-window tag and two items a button and some text called Onur is put into Title and Description slots.
-We have a close button and also we use the title button to trigger the closunf function.
-The main tag intercepts the event shows an alert window with it's own tagname for demonstration purposes.
+With respect to our component, you could see the modal-window tag and two items a button, and some text called Onur is put into Title and Description slots.
+We have a close button and also we use the title button to trigger the closing function.
+The main tag intercepts the event shows an alert window with its own tag name for demonstration purposes.